yfkuo/cse15l-lab-reports4/index.md

 ![Image](step9.1.png)

-- Now, this image demonstrate the change has sucessfully made to my Github account:
+- Now, this image demonstrates the change has sucessfully made to my Github account:

 ![Image](step9.2.png)